agarwalp-14/RTLDesign-UsingSKY130/README.md

 # RTLDesign-UsingSKY130
-This is a summary of the RTL Design and Synthesis Workshop that I was a part of. dweffs  x nsdc dcdcd
+This is a summary of the RTL Design and Synthesis Workshop that I was a part

+# Day 2: Timing libs, hierarchical vs flat synthesis and efficient
+## Introduction to timing.libs